‘This case is bigger than them’: Sandy Hook family attorney says of Alex Jones’ defamation trial

 “We’re busy.
 We’re up in the courthouse.
 We’re there to have a trial.
 We’re there to have a day in court,” Bankston said.
 “He can do all the circus he wants.
 We’re doing justice inside.”

-He ended the conversation by saying, “One of the things I have learned in this case, is these parents are the bravest people you will ever meet.
+He added, “One of the things I have learned in this case, is these parents are the bravest people you will ever meet.
 They have lived in this media spotlight for years, and they know they need to finish this saga and finish it the right way.”

 Before the jury arrived in the courtroom Thursday morning, Judge Maya Guerra Gamble directed attorneys to take any future fights outside the courtroom.